SuperChrim/SuperChrim/Th19Balance/ReadMe_v1.00c.txt

  - Spell card bullet speed and acceleration has been decreased

 Marisa:
- - C1 damage has been decreased //
+ - C1 damage has been increased
  - Spell Card bullet speed has been decreased

 Sanae: